sksamuel/avro4s/README.md

       println(boas.toString("UTF-8"))
 ```

-## JSON DeSerializing
+## JSON Deserializing
-  You can now de-serialize json using the AvroJsonInputStream
+  You can now deserialize JSON using the `AvroJsonInputStream`as the following:
-   Simply
 ```scala
       val json = "{\"name\":\"ennio morricone\",\"birthplace\":\"rome\",\"compositions\":[\"legend of 1900\",\"ecstasy of gold\"]}"
       val in = new ByteInputStream(json.getBytes("UTF-8"), json.size())